Azure/iot-identity-service/docs-dev/packages.md

 debian11/arm32v7/aziot-identity-service-dbgsym_1.4.0-0_armhf.deb
 ```

 The first file is the binary package, the second through fourth file together constitute the source package, and the fifth is the debug symbols package.
-The meanings are the same as the CentOS example.
-Note that there is no `-dev` package equivalent of the CentOS `-devel` package; the C header is included in the binary package.
+The meanings are the same as the RHEL example.
+Note that there is no `-dev` package equivalent of the RHEL `-devel` package; the C header is included in the binary package.

 ## Miscellaneous